 Add More Conditionals

 To add additional conditions to an If/Else (Conditional) Node, click the + And Button.
-Then fill in the First Value, Conditional, and Second Value fields.
+Then fill in the Variable, Conditional, and Value fields.

 For example: